kristopolous/EvDa/README.md

       trace: ...
 Functions to run each time, see <a href='#sniff'>sniff</a> for more information.
     }

+There is a scope specific object, `dbg`, which may be contextually added to for more information.

 <h4><a name="set"></a>[value] .set(key, value, meta, _opts)</h4>